 Prior to entering the YAV program, Cathy was a consultant for Accenture, a multinational management consulting and technology company.
 She received a bachelor’s degree from Carnegie Mellon University in public policy and management and economics (double major) and a master’s degree from Carnegie Mellon in public policy and management.
 Her theological degree is from Princeton Seminary.
 She is a member of Lake Huron Presbytery.

 In France, Juan was a social worker with Foyer de l’ Enfrance Charles Frey (Hearth of Youth Charles Frey) in Strasbourg.
-He holds a master’s degree in sociology from Marc Bloch University.
+He holds a master’s degree in sociology from Marc Bloch University in Strasbourg, France.
 He is a member of Memorial Presbyterian Church in Midland, Michigan.

 Cathy and Juan are the parents of a daughter, Aurélie Chang Lopez, who was born in 2012.